demetriusPap/Bulk_Network_Devices_Config_Wizard/README.md

 An ambitious attempt to make a nagios wizard work with python scripts and use nagios' api.

+This Nagios XI wizard allows you to bulk monitoring network switch and router.

 Requirements: Python3.6 and packages: netmiko , pandas , requests , xlrd must be installed on your nagios server.

 Commands: